VirtualBrainLab/vbl-docs/source/urchin/development.md

 ### API

 The Python API allows users to push and get data to the serverer and to a renderer instance.
+This allows users to run Urchin online through Google Colab.

 ### Server